tvjmrao/Covid19_Project/README.md

 Project:

-Analyzing the trends of COVID-19 with Pyhton
+Analyzing the trends of COVID-19 with Python

 Problem Statement: